Abibubble/sorting-hat/README.md

     * I am aware that I can use Math.ceil() instead, and will correct this when I have more time.

 ### Known Bugs
 * This site is not responsive for mobile or tablet devices.
-This was simple done as I needed to get it completed quickly in time for the event I used it for, and will be fixed in the future.
+This was simply done as I needed to get it completed quickly in time for the event I used it for, and will be fixed in the future.
 * The code needs shortening in the sortHouse() function as mentioned in solved bugs #1.

 ### Lighthouse